 - tell your doctor and pharmacist if you are allergic to rimabotulinumtoxinB, abobotulinumtoxinA (Dysport), incobotulinumtoxinA (Xeomin), onabotulinumtoxinA (Botox), any other medications, or any of the ingredients in rimabotulinumtoxinB injection.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: certain antibiotics such as amikacin, clindamycin (Cleocin), colistimethate (Coly-Mycin), gentamicin, kanamycin, lincomycin (Lincocin), neomycin (Neo-Fradin, Neo-Rx), polymyxin, streptomycin, and tobramycin (Tobi); cholinesterase inhibitors such as ambenonium (Mytelase; no longer available in U.S.), donepezil (Aricept), galantamine (Razadyne), neostigmine (Bloxiverz), physostigmine, pyridostigmine (Mestinon, Regonol), rivastigmine (Exelon), and tacrine (Cognex); magnesium sulfate; medications for allergies, colds, or sleep; muscle relaxants; and quinidine (in Nuedexta).
+Be sure to mention any of the following: certain antibiotics such as amikacin, clindamycin (Cleocin), colistimethate (Coly-Mycin), gentamicin, kanamycin, lincomycin (Lincocin), neomycin, polymyxin, streptomycin, and tobramycin (Tobi); cholinesterase inhibitors such as ambenonium (Mytelase; no longer available in U.S.), donepezil (Aricept), galantamine (Razadyne), neostigmine (Bloxiverz), physostigmine, pyridostigmine (Mestinon, Regonol), rivastigmine (Exelon), and tacrine (Cognex; no longer available in the U.S.); magnesium sulfate; medications for allergies, colds, or sleep; muscle relaxants; and quinidine (in Nuedexta).
 Also tell your doctor if you have received injections of any botulinum toxin product in the past 4 months.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you have swelling or other signs of infection in the area where rimabotulinumtoxinB will be injected.
 Your doctor will not inject the medication into an infected area.

-- tell your doctor if you have or have ever had any side effect from any botulinum toxin product or bleeding problems.
+- tell your doctor if you have had surgery on your face, or if you have or have ever had any side effect from any botulinum toxin product or bleeding problems.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while receiving rimabotulinumtoxinB injection, call your doctor.